-- Demonstrate our commitment to Truth and Reconciliation and the spirit of the Calls to Action, both which represent the beliefs and natural laws since time immemorial. - Honor that parents/guardians/caregivers are essential partners and the primary voice in the lives of students. - Demonstrate integrity and transparency in our stewardship of public education. - Demonstrate a commitment to rural sustainability by providing innovative programming in modernized facilities that support 21st Century learning. - Align our policies, processes and practices to meet the needs of our community. - Commit to learning about how Treaty language and the Truth and Reconciliation Calls to Action should guide our governance decisions, practices and relationships.
+- Demonstrate our commitment to Truth and Reconciliation and the spirit of the Calls to Action, both of which represent the beliefs and natural laws since time immemorial. - Honor that parents/guardians/caregivers are essential partners and the primary voice in the lives of students. - Demonstrate integrity and transparency in our stewardship of public education. - Demonstrate a commitment to rural sustainability by providing innovative programming in modernized facilities that support 21st-century learning. - Align our policies, processes, and practices to meet the needs of our community. - Commit to learning about how Treaty language and the Truth and Reconciliation Calls to Action should guide our governance decisions, practices, and relationships.

-The Board is excited about the new and innovative programming that has been introduced to our division and we look forward to the expansion of enhanced opportunities for the students of WRPS.
+The Board is encouraged by the success of the innovative programming that has been implemented and looks forward to the expansion of programming to provide opportunities to our students.